Skip to Content

 Infrared Detection and Temperature Sensing

-They use their pit organs, located between their eyes and nostrils, to sense infrared radiation and temperature differences.
+Their pit organs, specialized sensors between their eyes and nostrils, detect infrared radiation from warm-blooded prey.

 Scent Perception and Olfactory Map